phanimoo/Python-Course/README.md

 # The Analysis
 ## What are the most demanded skills for the top non-Senior level data roles in the US?

-To identify the most in-demand skills for popular non-Senior level data roles, I filtered out the most popular positions and determined the top 5 skills for each.
+To identify the most in-demand skills for popular non-Senior level data-related roles, I filtered out the most popular positions and determined the top 5 skills for each.
 This analysis highlights the key job titles and their essential skills, helping me focus on the relevant skills for my targeted role.

 To view my notebook with detailed steps, click here: [2_Skills_Demand.ipynb](Python_Data_Project/3_Project/2_Skills_Demand.ipynb)